Resistance Tutorial Includes:

 What is resistance Ohms Law Ohmic & Non-Ohmic conductors Resistance of filament lamp Resistivity Resistivity table for common materials Resistance temperature coefficient Voltage coefficient of resistance, VCR Electrical conductivity Series & parallel resistors Parallel resistors table

 Ohm's Law is one of the most fundamental and important laws governing electrical and electronic circuits.

-With current and voltage being two of the major circuit quantities, this means that Ohm's Law is also immensely important.
+With current, voltage and resistance being three of the major circuit quantities, this means that Ohm's Law is also immensely important

 Ohm's Law discovery

 There is a mathematical relationship which links current, voltage and resistance.
 A German scientist named Georg Ohm performed many experiments in an effort to show a link between the three.
 In the days when he was performing his experiments there were no meters as we know them today.

 Even though, Georg Ohm knew there was a relationship between potential difference, current and the resistive properties of a material it was really difficult to ascertain what this was - even though it seems very obvious today.

 It took considerable effort for Ohm to make his first attempt at discovering the relationship, but this was soon proved wrong - the internal resistance of the batteries he used was probably the cause.

 Then, at his second attempt did he manage to devise what we know today as Ohm's Law.

 Note on Georg Ohm: